 The family of elephants you see in the photos were politely waiting for our bus to leave before crossing the road to the other side.

-It was the season of peacocks - we saw as many as half a dozen.
-The camera doesn't do justice to the colours on them - from the deep blue neck to the multicoloured feathers, they made pretty sight against the lush green background.
+It was the season of peacocks - we saw about half a dozen of them.
+From their deep blue neck to the multicoloured feathers, they made pretty sight against the lush green background.

-The sights during the drive on the national park road between Bandipur and Mudumalai & the sights in and around our accommodation was amazing!
+The sights during the drive on the national park road between Bandipur and Mudumalai & the sights in and around our accommodation were amazing!

-During the drive through the park, got a close glimpse of the park habitants - deer, elephants, peacock, large squirrels, bison among others.
+During the drive through the park, got a closer glimpse of the park habitants - deer, elephants, peacock, large squirrels, bison among others.